julianpeeters/avrohugger/README.md

  use of the default package name), or override the package name like so:

     val generator = new Generator(SpecificRecord, avroScalaCustomNamespace = Map("SCAVRO_DEFAULT_PACKAGE$"->"scavro"))

+Wildcarding the beginning of a namespace is permitted, place a single asterisk after the prefix that you want to map and any matching schema will have its namespace rewritten.
+Multiple conflicting wildcards are not permitted.

+    val generator = new Generator(SpecificRecord, avroScalaCustomNamespace = Map("example.*"->"example.newnamespace"))

 ##### Generate Classes Instead of Case Classes